 Why Choose Valley for Skin Cancer Services?

 - Melanoma Program: Valley has partnered with Mount Sinai to provide the most up-to-date, comprehensive care for patients with melanoma.
-Our program is coordinated by Melanie Ongchin, MD, a surgical oncologist with Valley Medical Group, and Philip Friedlander, MD, a medical oncologist from Mount Sinai.
-They realize that not all melanomas are the same and, therefore, all factors related to each individual patient are considered.
+Our program is coordinated by Philip Friedlander, MD, a medical oncologist from Mount Sinai.
+We realize that not all melanomas are the same and, therefore, all factors related to each individual patient are considered.
 Even early-stage, uncomplicated melanomas should be followed because melanoma can reappear and spread quickly.

 - Surgical expertise: Patients who have skin cancers typically have minor surgery to remove the cancer cells.